Overview

 - Redirects only work for text search queries.
 They don’t apply to image search, similar product search, or browse requests.

-- When a redirect is triggered, customers see no search results—they’re immediately directed to the target URL.
+- When Layers triggers a redirect, customers see no search results—Layers immediately directs them to the target URL.

 - Your frontend integration must handle the